-Debit cards are a popular alternative to credit cards because they only allow you to spend what you have in your checking account.
-But they are rife with other dangers for your wallet.
+Debit cards are a popular alternative to credit cards, because they only allow you to spend what you have in your checking account.
+But they are full of other dangers for your wallet.

 Long called "piece of trash fake Visas and fake MasterCards" by Clark, debit cards are overwhelmingly inferior to credit cards for several reasons.

 If your credit card is compromised, the harm to you is relatively small.
 You contact the issuer to report false charges and you may have to do some paperwork, but no money leaves your hands.
 With debit card fraud, however, there is money that leaves your hands.
 And you have to fight to get your own money back.
 Unfortunately, it's now taking longer and longer to get that money back.

 Here's why you might want to kick that debit card out of your life